pstroe/chartering-new-realms-2024/chapter1.md

 ### Custom GPT
 #### Try 1
 The first output file consists of only 52 lines, with most of the content having been excluded.
 Upon being prompted to include the entire input, this issue improved in the second output file.
 However, the XML schema was not adhered to.
-Every single line contained within the input txt file was, in the output XML, contained in the "note" element from the ParlaMint schema, which is only meant to contain transcriber's notes.
+Every single line contained within the input TXT file was, in the output XML, contained in the "note" element from the ParlaMint schema, which is only meant to contain transcriber's notes.
 Through prompting, this issue was improved and the XML started to gain a more ParlaMint-like structure.

 ```{code-cell} xml